 Research with neutrons generates radiation.
 Radiation protection will therefore be an essential aspect of ESS operations.
 On average, ESS will add the equivalent of 1-2% of the natural background radiation to the surrounding environment.

-ESS will generate radiation from the proton beam in the accelerator, from neutrons and other activated material in the target, and from the neutrons in the experiment halls.
-ESS has set the goal of keeping the exposure to the public and the environment, e.g., from the ventilation air, below 0,05 mSv per year.
-This represents 1-2% of normal background radiation, and can be compared to a visit to the dentist, where a person might receive the same dose from five X-rays.
+ESS will generate radiation from the proton beam in the accelerator, from neutrons and other activated material in the target, and from the neutrons in the experimental halls.
+ESS has set the goal of keeping the exposure to the public and the environment, for example from the ventilation air, below 0.05 mSv per year.
+This represents 1-2% of normal background radiation, and can be compared to a visit to the dentist, where a person might receive the same dose from five x-rays.

-The ESS goal of 0,05 mSv per year is half the dose rate limit of 0,1 mSv per year set by the Swedish authorities for a facility producing ionising radiation.
-Thus, in terms of radiation, ESS will have a marginal effect on the surrounding environment and on persons living near the facility.
+The ESS goal of 0.05 mSv per year is half the dose rate limit of 0.1 mSv per year set by the Swedish authorities for a facility producing ionising radiation.
+As such, in terms of radiation, ESS will have a marginal effect on the surrounding environment and on persons living near the facility.